hobbo91/BetterBright/README.md

 Whilst the original display is designed to go to its max brightness, the PSP restricts this to preserve battery life and "potentially" long-term damage.

-**100% brightness will drain the battery faster!**
+**Max brightness will drain the battery faster!**

 In an age of quality 1800/2500mAh batteries, and nobody using UMD any more, battery drain isn't so much of a concern as was 10+ years ago.
-But still, it is a thing especially when overclocked.
+But still, it is a thing, especially when overclocked.

 ## Known issues